Emily Olivon

 Development from Virginia Tech in 2010.
 At Virginia Tech, she was

-regulation in young children.
-Following graduation, Becca worked
+parenting and emotion regulation in young children.
+Becca's

 Lydia Wattigny